 Tripods can be a tricky purchase.
 For a first-time buyer, it seems like anything above $100 would be a waste of money; surely the CC-2461 is more than enough.
 However, there is a reason why this tripod costs $400, and there is a reason why a RRS tripod costs $800.
 If you use a telephoto lens (especially 100mm and longer) or shoot in wind and moving water, this tripod doesn’t cut it – and the same would be true even if the center column locked perfectly.

-Although I don’t recommend the Oben CC-2461 tripod, the BE-126T head is a good purchase.
+Although I don’t recommend the Oben CC-2461 tripod, the BE-126T head is a good purchase at $130.
 Its main knob isn’t perfect, but enough force locks this head more sturdily than I would have expected.
 Even pushing down with a long lens doesn’t cause the head to creep; that is unusual at this price.

 Since the tripod itself is not really worth purchasing, the ratings below only apply to the ballhead: